LRZ-CXS-Teaching/Systems_Biomedicine/REDLION_MANUAL.md

 ### 1. Remote Desktop
 For visualization use desktop environment at: https://vm-138-246-237-46.cloud.mwn.de:8443/

 Click on "Remote Desktop Container".
+Once the Launch settings window is ready, please select the following:

-Select 4, 8 or 16 cores and RAM 16GB.
-Start the desktop.
+1. Select 4, 8 or 16 cores
+2. Selecr RAM 16GB or 32 GB.
+3. Start the desktop.

 ### 2. Jupyterlab